CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 ### 4.1.2 Reject Non-Routable Messages (Notification of Failure)

-When **`mendatory flag`** is set on **`Basic.Publish`** method frame, RabbitMQ checks if the published message is routable (e.g., check specified exchange and binding).
-If it's found that the message is not routable, and it's mendatory, it returns the message back to the publisher via **`Basic.Return`** method frame.
+When **`mandatory flag`** is set on **`Basic.Publish`** method frame, RabbitMQ checks if the published message is routable (e.g., check specified exchange and binding).
+If it's found that the message cannot be routed, and it's mandatory, it returns the message back to the publisher via **`Basic.Return`** method frame.
 This is a kind of notification of failure.
 However, it this flag is not set at all, the messages will be silently dropped, no notification of failure is ever received by the publisher.

 ### 4.1.3 Publisher Confirms